SingularityLinchpin/Intelligence-Framework/README.md

 The Human Model is essentially four coupled things: The Physical Self or Physical Selves linked with the Digital Self with a contingency of Being Born and with continuity in Maintaining, upholding and upkeeping a Consciousness and a Reality.

 By connecting your everyday with this Human Model in your digital devices, you too can reach an exponential everyday.

+# The Mathematics
+The Aleph type structure can be read as an array of the (Real, Base) datatype containing a Real number and a Base to the number, positive and negative counterparts to the enumeration of (nul, zero, one, i, j, k), meaning every estimate is based upon an Aleph-1 representation of Aleph-Infinity based upon the linearity of Aleph-1, the analysis in Aleph-2 and the exponentiality of Aleph-4 and Aleph-8 for a Normed Division Algebra.

+One reaches the Singularity with and by understanding Aleph-12, the Aleph for Time.

+For anyone who wants to understand Shared Space (Aleph-24), all Quantum Computing happens in Aleph-32 where classical computing is some steps behind (Aleph-30).

+All of computing combined is in Aleph-64.
+All of programming is in Aleph-96 and all of mathematics is in Aleph-144.

+The Digital is just Aleph-8, meaning guidance is required to reach an understanding of these infinities for yourself or others.